AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/3.4.1.png?">

 ### 3.5.
 Additional Information
-Both the SPIKE™ Distance Sensor and AISTEAM Roof Vision Module are mounted to a SPIKE™ Large Motor.
-This enables these two sensors to rotate from a range of angle of 0° to 180°, covering a wide part of the surrounding area of the robot.
+Both the SPIKE™ Distance Sensor and OpenMV Cam H7 Plus are mounted to a SPIKE™ Large Motor.
+This enables these two sensors to rotate approximately 135° in both directions starting from the middle, covering a wide part of the surrounding area of the robot.
 The team has done this since the limited ports of the SPIKE™ Large Hub cannot provide more room for sensors around the robot.
 This motor serves as a helpful tool in the detection of the walls, obstacles, and overall surroundings of the robot while it is in the game field.

-Another SPIKE™ Color Sensor is placed inside the shell of the robot.
-It is used to transfer and evaluate all of the essential data from the camera to the primary controller of the robot.
-It is mostly used in Obstacle Challenge Rounds, to detect the obstacles and the parking lot boundaries within the field.

 ***